 Water Conservation

-Water conservation is vital to ensure we have a reliable source of water for today and future generations.
+Water conservation is essential to ensure a reliable water supply for today and future generations.
 We all must do our part!

-Our water sources are the Biscayne Aquifer and the Floridian Aquifer.
-The Biscayne Aquifer is located approximately 10 to 200 feet below ground and is composed of porous limestone rock, which contains many tiny cracks and holes.
-This aquifer is replenished when the rain percolates down through the ground.
-Water from the Biscayne Aquifer is treated by lime softening or nanofiltration processes.
+Our water comes from two main sources: the Biscayne Aquifer and the Floridian Aquifer.
+The Biscayne Aquifer lies approximately 10 to 200 feet below ground and consists of porous limestone rock with many tiny cracks and holes.
+It is naturally replenished when rainwater percolates through the soil.
+Water from the Biscayne Aquifer is treated using lime softening or nanofiltration processes.

-In contrast, our second source of water is the Floridian Aquifer, a deep aquifer located approximately 1,250 feet below ground.
-Water from the Floridian Aquifer is brackish and is processed with reverse osmosis, a membrane treatment process that is capable of removing high concentrations of salt and other contaminants from the water.
+In contrast, the Floridian Aquifer is a deep aquifer located about 1,250 feet below ground.
+Its water is brackish and undergoes reverse osmosis—a membrane treatment process that removes high concentrations of salt and other contaminants.

-The resources collected on this page contain information on how you can make a difference.
+The resources on this page provide information on how you can help make a difference.